fMeow/maybe-async-rs/README.md

 In many crates, the async and sync version of crates shares the same API, but the minor difference that all async code must be awaited prevent the unification of async and sync code.
-In other words, we are forced to write an async and an sync implementation repectively.
+In other words, we are forced to write an async and a sync implementation respectively.

-## Macros in Detail
+### Macros in Detail

 `maybe-async` offers 4 set of attribute macros: `maybe_async`, `sync_impl`/`async_impl`, `must_be_sync`/`must_be_async`,  and `test`.